nishit-007/SoC-Design-and-Planning/README.md

 **Concept of Pre Placed cell :**

-Pre placed cells allows the granulizing of a larger design for usage whenever required in the design.
-Pre placed cells or Macros and IP's have user defined loactions and hence are placed on the chip before automated placement and routing.
+Pre placed cells allow the granulizing of a larger design for usage whenever required in the design.
+Pre placed cells or Macros and IP's have user defined locations and hence are placed on the chip before automated placement and routing.
 The pre placed are implemented once and can be used mulitiple times in the netlist.

 **Decoupled Capacitors :**